-Twenty Years of Friendship for Your Wildlife Refuge
+Twenty Five Years of Friendship for Your Wildlife Refuge

 1996 Initial meeting at the refuge headquarters.
 Thirty-five people attended this meeting, most from the immediate area.
 Support was strong.
 A board of directors was elected, and the name Ottawa National Wildlife Refuge Association was chosen.